Camping Unlimited: Camp Krem: Legacy and Leadership

-Alexander Krem remained involved with Camping Unlimited until his passing in 1988.
+Alexander Krem remained involved with Camping Unlimited until his death in 1988.
 His family continues to be active in the organization: his son Alex Krem Jr. serves on the board of directors, and his granddaughter Christina Krem is the current Camp Director, overseeing day-to-day operations.

-The board of directors comprises individuals with decades-long connections to the program, maintaining the founder’s vision of inclusion and joy through recreation.
+The board of directors comprises individuals with decades-long connections to the program.